Xv-yn/University/AMED3003/week1.md

 5. Add secondary antibody (enzyme-linked) → binds primary.
 6. Add substrate → light or color appears at the spot where your protein is.

+## ELISA

+- Enzyme Linked Immunosorbent Assay – detects an anylate in a liquid protein/ligands in a liquid/ secreted using antibodies
+- Quantitate amount - using a spectrophotometer – to detect a reporter
+- E.g Presence of antigens/ antibody in blood against pathogens/ hormones

+1. Coat plate with a capture antibody specific to your target.
+2. Add sample (e.g., blood) → If the target antigen is present, it binds.
+3. Add a detection antibody that sticks to the antigen.
+4. Add enzyme-linked secondary antibody → binds the detection antibody.
+5. Add substrate → Enzyme reacts → color change!
+6. Measure the color with a plate reader → more color = more target protein.

 ## Molecular Diagnostic Assays

 - Molecular biological – DNA, RNA, miRNA